 The Bulgarian would produce many moments of magic during a memorable Premier League career, his effortless brilliance and often nonchalant style drawing admirers during spells at Tottenham, Manchester United and Fulham.

-Berbatov would win two Premier League titles during nine-season stay in English football, winning the Golden Boot following a 20-goal haul as United claimed the championship in 2011.
+Berbatov won two Premier League titles during a nine-season stay in English football, winning the Golden Boot following a 20-goal haul as United claimed the championship in 2011.

-The elegant forward would also be named in the PFA Team of the Year on two occasions, scoring 94 Premier League goals throughout a career that saw him compile an unforgettable highlight reel.
+The elegant forward was named in the PFA Team of the Year twice, scoring 94 Premier League goals throughout a career that saw him compile an unforgettable highlight reel.

 Emmanuel Adebayor – 97 goals